tskit-dev/tutorials/what_is.md

 Multiple trees are needed because of genetic recombination, which causes different regions of the chromosome to have different histories.
-Together, the sequence of trees describe the full ancestry, or *genetic genealogy* of our 10 genomes.
+Together, the sequence of trees describe the full genetic ancestry, or *genetic genealogy* of our 10 genomes.

 (sec_what_is_dna_data)=